- What is the Chapter Advisory Group?

 - Financial Literacy in Chapters

 - Many chapters offer financial literacy programs across the state, but some need your help to make them happen!
 Are you interested in planning financial literacy events in your area?
-Contact Holly Bazemore for more information.
+Contact Holly Bazemore.
+To learn more about NCACPA's financial literacy initiatives.

 - How many CPA hours must I complete in a calendar year?